-There are two skills laboratories located at the main campus building.
-These labs are used for teaching the lab components of courses such as Health Assessment and Foundations, and Medical Surgical Nursing.
-One of the skills labs is made available on various days/times each quarter for open lab time, for students wishing to gain additional practice for their classes.
+The skills laboratory is located at the main campus building.
+The lab is used for teaching the lab components of courses such as Foundations and Medical Surgical Nursing.
+Health Assessment, while part of the skills laboratory, is taught in the Annex building.
+In addition, there are "open lab" times on various days/times during each quarter for students wishing to gain additional practice for their classes.
 Students sign-in for open lab time.
 On the sign-in sheet, students must indicate the skills they will practice.
 Signing in allows the skills lab faculty to assess effectiveness and use of open lab opportunities and allows for appropriate planning for consecutive quarters.
 The open lab schedule changes quarterly as it is based on lab space availability.
+Times will be posted once available or ask the Director of Skills Lab.